 The NIHR considers that publication of its research, necessarily in briefer format, in specialist and general journals is important for the dissemination and uptake of research findings and therefore expects grant holders to seek such publication.

 Although the possibility that this may constitute dual publication may cause concerns, it is considered that the NIHR Journals Library, which contains comprehensive accounts of whole funded projects, is different from other, smaller, journal articles and therefore publication in both formats is acceptable.
-We ask authors to give an original account of their work within their reports, and therefore that they avoid including lengthy passages of material that is (or will be) published elsewhere.
-However, if reasonable justification is provided and the Editors agree, we would instead require authors to acknowledge the source within the report in line with The Committee on Publication Ethics (COPE) guidelines.
+We ask authors to give an original account of their work within their manuscripts, and therefore that they avoid including lengthy passages of material that is (or will be) published elsewhere.
+However, if reasonable justification is provided and the Editors agree, we would instead require authors to acknowledge the source within the manuscript in line with The Committee on Publication Ethics (COPE) guidelines.

 COPE defines redundant publication as: